Product Serialisation: A Practical Guide for Manufacturers

 The GS1 SGTIN Standard

-GS1's SGTIN format takes your existing GTIN (the 14-digit number that identifies your product model) and appends a unique serial number to create an identifier that is globally unambiguous.
-GS1, the global standards body that administers GTINs for over one million companies worldwide, defines SGTIN as the canonical format for unit-level product traceability across supply chains.
+SGTIN takes your existing GTIN (the 14-digit number identifying your product model) and appends a unique serial number to create a globally unambiguous identifier.
 The format is: urn:epc:id:sgtin:[company-prefix].[item-reference].[serial-number]

-This matters for two reasons.
-First, it is the standard that GS1 Digital Link QR codes are built on — meaning a scanner anywhere in the world, from a logistics hub to a trading standards officer's phone, can resolve the identity of your product.
-Second, it is the identifier format that the EU's Digital Product Passport framework expects.
-Building your serialisation on SGTIN now means you are not re-engineering later.
+This matters for two practical reasons.
+First, it is the standard underpinning GS1 Digital Link QR codes — meaning any GS1-compliant scanner, from a logistics hub to a trading standards officer's phone, can resolve your product's identity.
+Second, it is the identifier format the EU Digital Product Passport framework expects.
+Serialising on SGTIN now means you do the work once, correctly, rather than rebuilding a proprietary scheme when compliance deadlines arrive.

 Implementation: The Four Steps